Gary Wellman

-Gary James Wellman (born August 9, 1967) is a former professional American football wide receiver in the National Football League.
-Wellman played college football at the University of Southern California, where he caught 110 passes for 1,819 yards and 13 touchdowns.
+Gary James Wellman (born August 9, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected in the fifth round of the 1991 NFL draft by the Houston Oilers with the 129th overall pick.
+Wellman played college football for the USC Trojans, catching 110 passes for 1,819 yards and 13 touchdowns.
 As a senior, Wellman was the PAC-10's top receiver with 66 receptions for 1,015 yards and 5 scores.
 He played three seasons for the Houston Oilers.
 He played little during his first and last season, but caught 31 passes in his second year when thrust into the starting line-up to replace the injured Webster Slaughter.
 He also caught 6 passes for 80 yards in their playoff loss to the Kansas City Chiefs.